1solation/typescript-101/docs/common-types-readme.md

 console.log(roomInMetres.Floor2); // 321
 ```

-In the next post we will be going over union types, discriminated unions, casting to a different types and casting!
+In the next post in this series we will be going over union types, discriminated unions, casting to a different types and classes!